tpg/vitamin/README.md

 # Vitamin

+> Laravel now has Vite support out of the box.
+Vitamin will no longer receive any new updates.
+You get the same
+> functionality with Laravel + Breeze.

 A highly opinionated packaged boilerplate solution for installing Vite, Tailwind and Inertia (along a few other things) into a Laravel app.

 ## What